Dr Robert Thomson

 Robert has a broad interest in bird ecology, but is especially interested in between-species interactions.
 He comes from Pretoria, and grew up birding and ringing in the bushveld areas.
-He did his undergraduate studies at the University of Pretoria, studying mixed species bird flocks in Nylsvlei Nature Reserve for his BSc Hons.
+He did his undergraduate studies at the University of Pretoria, studying mixed species bird flocks for his BSc Hons.
 These studies led to him being a field assistant in northern Finland.
-This stint became his MSc thesis at the University of Oulu, which tested the heterspecific attraction hypothesis that migrant songbirds unexpectedly attract to resident songbirds during their habitat selection decisions.
-He continued with his PhD in Oulu too, further investigating the positive associations in Boreal bird communities, but incorporating the interplay of negative, predation and competition, interactions.
+This stint became his MSc thesis at the University of Oulu, which tested the heterospecific attraction hypothesis that migrant songbirds attract to resident songbirds during their habitat selection decisions.
+He continued with his PhD in Oulu, further investigating the positive associations in Boreal bird communities, but incorporating the interplay of negative, predation and competition, interactions.
 He defended his thesis in 2006, and moved to southern Finland to take up a post-doc position at the University of Turku investigating various aspects of raptors and their impact on songbird community structure.

-During the avian influenza (AI) crises in 2007, Robert was offered the chance to lead AI surveillance efforts in Cambodia for the Wildlife Conservation Society, and also assisted with surveillance work in Mongolia.
-He then returned to Finland where he has held a series of research fellowships investigating avian habitat selection decisions in the face of ‘enemies’ and the life history of endangered wader populations in the Bothnian bay.
+During the avian influenza (AI) crises in 2007, Robert led AI surveillance efforts in Cambodia for the Wildlife Conservation Society, and assisted with surveillance work in Mongolia.
+He then returned to Finland where he held a series of research fellowships investigating avian habitat selection decisions in the face of ‘enemies’ and the life history of endangered wader populations in the Bothnian bay.

-In addition to these ongoing projects, Robert has initiated two new research projects in the last few years that use unique study systems to answer questions of interest.
+In addition to these ongoing projects, Robert has initiated three new research projects in the last few years that use unique study systems to answer questions of interest.
 He has been working on: